 Protect Your Medicare Part D

-Medicare Part D, an important source of prescription drug coverage for over 31 million Medicare beneficiaries, is the rare government program that is costing less than projected and exceeding expectations.
+Medicare Part D, an important source of prescription drug coverage for more than 42 million Medicare beneficiaries, is the rare government program that is costing less than projected and exceeding expectations.
 Thanks to Part D, beneficiaries have more choices and increased access to the medicines they need.

 Medicare Part D is working.
 The use of medicines made available through Part D has proven to keep older Americans healthier.
-Research shows that Part D beneficiaries are overwhelmingly satisfied with the program.
-Three out of five Part D beneficiaries say they would not be able to fill all of their prescriptions without Part D.
+Research shows that Part D beneficiaries are overwhelmingly satisfied with the program: eight out of 10 say their drug plan is a good value.

 Right now, however, Congress and the White House are considering proposals that would change Medicare, including some that would drastically alter Part D.